Mathematical theory of deep learning: Wide neural networks and the neural tangent kernel

 In this chapter we explore the dynamics of training (shallow) neural networks of large width.
 Throughout assume given data pairs

 The adjectives ridge and ridgeless thus indicate the presence or absence of the regularization term $\norm{\Bw}^2$.

 In the ridgeless case, the objective is a multiple of the empirical risk $\widehat{\mathcal{R}}_S(\Phi)$ in \eqref{eq:empiricalRiskDef0} for the sample $S = (\Bx_i,y_i)_{i=1}^m$ and the square-loss.
-Regularization is a common tool in machine learning to improve model generalization and stability.
+Regularization is a common tool in machine learning to improve model generalization and stability, e.g.\ \cite{NIPS1991_8eefcfdf}.
 The goal of this chapter is to get some insight into the dynamics of $\Phi(\Bx,\Bw_k)$ as the parameter vector $\Bw_k$ progresses during training.
-Additionally, we want to gain some intuition about the influence of regularization, and the behaviour of the trained model $\Bx\mapsto \Phi(\Bx,\Bw_k)$ for large $k$.
-We do so through the lense of so-called kernel methods.
+Additionally, we want to gain some intuition about the influence of regularization, and the behavior of the trained model $\Bx\mapsto \Phi(\Bx,\Bw_k)$ for large $k$.
+We do so through the lens of so-called kernel methods.
 As a training algorithm we exclusively focus on gradient descent with constant step size.

 If $\Phi(\Bx,\Bw)$ depends linearly on the parameters $\Bw$, the objective function \eqref{eq:settingwiderisk} is convex.
 As established in the previous chapter (cf.~Remark \ref{rmk:convex}), gradient descent then finds a global minimizer.
 For typical neural network architectures, $\Bw\mapsto \Phi(\Bx,\Bw)$ is not linear, and such a statement is in general not true.
-Recent research has shown that neural network behavior tends to linearize in $\Bw$ as network width increases \cite{jacot2018neural}.
-This allows to transfer some of the results and techniques from the linear case to the training of neural networks.
+Recent results have shown that neural network behavior tends to linearize in $\Bw$ as network width increases \cite{jacot2018neural}.
+This allows to transfer some of the techniques and statements from the linear case to the training of neural networks.

 We start this chapter in Sections \ref{sec:linreg} and \ref{sec:kernelreg} by recalling (kernel) least-squares methods, which describe linear (in $\Bw$) models.
 Following \cite{lee2019wide}, the subsequent sections examine why neural networks exhibit linear-like behavior in the infinite-width limit.
 In Section \ref{sec:ntk} we introduce the so-called tangent kernel.
 Section \ref{sec:globmin} presents abstract results showing, under suitable assumptions, convergence towards a global minimizer when training the model.
 Section \ref{sec:proximity} builds on this analysis and discusses connections to kernel regression with the tangent kernel.
 In Section \ref{sec:ntkdynamics} we then detail the implications for wide neural networks.
 A similar treatment of these results was previously given by Telgarsky in \cite[Chapter 8]{telgarskynotes} for gradient flow (rather than gradient descent), based on \cite{NEURIPS2019_ae614c55}.